silnrsi/pysilfont/docs/scripts.md

 This exports anchor data from a UFO font to an XML file.
 (An "anchor" is also called an "attachment point" which is sometimes abbreviated to "AP".)

-Example that exports the anchors contained in the UFO font `CharisSIL-Regular.ufo`, sorts the resulting glyph elements by name (PSName) rather than glyph ID (GID), and writes them to an XML file `CharisSIL-Regular_ap.xml`.
+Example that exports the anchors contained in the UFO font `CharisSIL-Regular.ufo`, sorts the resulting glyph elements by public.glyphOrder rather than glyph ID (GID), and writes them to an XML file `CharisSIL-Regular_ap.xml`.

 ```
 psfexportanchors -s font-charis/source/CharisSIL-Regular.ufo CharisSIL-Regular_ap.xml